OzoneReloaded/pixel2style2pixel/README.md

 ## Note
-.npy files was taken from https://github.com/EvgenyKashin/stylegan2-distillation
+.npy files were taken from https://github.com/EvgenyKashin/stylegan2-distillation

 ## Description
 Official Implementation of our pSp paper for both training and evaluation.
 The pSp method extends the StyleGAN model to